AdobeDocs/journey-optimizer.en/help/using/email/email-settings.md

     ![](assets/surface-list-unsubscribe-mailto.png){width="50%" align="left"}

-* The **One click unsubscribe URL**, which by default is the one-click opt our URL generated under List Unsubscribe Header in the Channel Surface Settings.
+* The **One-click unsubscribe URL**, which by default is the one-click opt our URL generated under List Unsubscribe Header in the Channel Surface Settings.

     >[!AVAILABILITY]
     >
     >Auto-generated one-click unsubscribe URL will be available in Adobe Journey Optimizer starting June 3, 2024.
     >

-The **[!UICONTROL Mailto (unsubscribe)]** option and the ****[!UICONTROL One-click Unsubscribe URL]** are optional.
+The **[!UICONTROL Mailto (unsubscribe)]** option and the **[!UICONTROL One-click Unsubscribe URL]** are optional.
 If you do not want to use the default generated one-click unsubscribe URL, you can uncheck the option.
-In the scenario the ****[!UICONTROL Opt-out configuration]** option is toggled on and the ****[!UICONTROL One-click Unsubscribe URL]** option is unchecked, if you add a [one-click opt-out link](../privacy/opt-out.md#one-click-opt-out) to a message created using this surface, list unsubscribe header will pick up the one-click opt-out link you have inserted in the body of the email and use that as the one-click opt out URL value.
+In the scenario the **[!UICONTROL Opt-out configuration]** option is toggled on and the **[!UICONTROL One-click Unsubscribe URL]** option is unchecked, if you add a [one-click opt-out link](../privacy/opt-out.md#one-click-opt-out) to a message created using this surface, list unsubscribe header will pick up the one-click opt-out link you have inserted in the body of the email and use that as the one-click opt out URL value.

 ![](assets/preset-list-unsubscribe-opt-out-url.png)